ArcGIS Resources

 The Spatial Analysis Reseach Section released the 2009 Cropland Data Layer (CDL) for ALL Continental US States.
 All state products were issued in unsmoothed format, with the exception of Florida (i.e., citrus smoothing applied) with associated metadata.
 The file sizes are quite large and range between 13 - 100 megabytes per download.

-DATA.GOV (Tabular and Statistical data from federal agencies)
+Tabular and Statistical data from federal agencies

 ERS's highly trained economists and social scientists conduct research, analyze food and commodity markets, produce policy studies, and develop economic and statistical indicators.
 The agency’s research program is aimed at the information needs of USDA, other public policy officials, and the research community.
 ERS information and analysis is also used by the media, trade associations, public interest groups, and the general public.